 - What recourse do I have if I do not agree with the Accommodation Notice?

-- If the faculty member disputes the accommodation(s), it is their right and responsibility to contact the Coordinator of Disability Support for discussion.
+- If the faculty member disputes the accommodation(s), it is their right and responsibility to contact the Program Director of Disability Support Services for discussion.
 The accommodations as stated in the Accommodation Notice must be provided until a resolution has been reached.
 Please note that a dispute of an accommodation must be based on a fundamental alteration of the academic material.

 - I received an Accommodation Notice for a student but they have not approached me to utilize their accommodations.
 How do I handle this?